 SECTION 4.6.
 Chief Executive Officer.
 Subject to the authority, duties, responsibilities and requirements as may be prescribed by the Board of Directors to the Chairman of the Board, if appointed as a principal officer of the Corporation pursuant to Section 4.1, the Chief Executive Officer shall be the chief executive officer of the Corporation, shall have executive authority to see that all orders and resolutions of the Board of Directors are carried into effect and shall, subject to the control vested in the Board of Directors by the Wisconsin Business Corporation Law, administer and be responsible for the management of the business and affairs of the Corporation.
 In the absence of the Chairman of the Board, the Chief Executive Officer shall preside at annual and special meetings of shareholders.
-The Chief Executive Officer (and such other officer(s) as are authorized by resolution of the Board of Directors) is authorized to sign, execute and acknowledge, on behalf of the Corporation, all deeds, mortgages, bonds, stock certificates, contracts, leases, reports and all other documents or instruments necessary or proper to be executed in the course of the Corporation's regular business or which shall be authorized by resolution of the Board of Directors, except where the signing thereof is exclusively delegated to another officer or employee of the Corporation by the Board of Directors; and, except as otherwise provided by law or directed by the Board of Directors, the Chief Executive Officer may authorize the President, any Vice President or other officer or agent of the Corporation to sign, execute and acknowledge such documents or instruments in his or her place and stead.
-The Chief Executive Officer shall have the authority, subject to such rules as may be prescribed by the Board of Directors, to appoint such agents and employees of the Corporation as the Chief Executive Officer deems necessary, prescribe their powers, duties and compensation, and delegate authority to them.
-Such agents and employees shall hold offices at the discretion of the Chief Executive Officer.
-In general, the Chief Executive Officer shall have all authority and perform all duties incident to the office of the chief executive officer and such other duties as may be prescribed from time to time by the Executive Chairman or the Board of Directors.
+The Chief Executive Officer (and such other officer(s) as are authorized by resolution of the Board of Directors) is authorized to sign, execute and acknowledge, on behalf of the Corporation, all deeds, mortgages, bonds, stock certificates, contracts, leases, reports and all other documents or instruments necessary or proper to be executed in the course of the Corporation's regular business or which shall be authorized by resolution of the Board of Directors, except where the signing thereof is exclusively delegated to another officer or employee of the Corporation by the Board of Directors; and, except as otherwise provided by law or directed by the Board of Directors, the Chief Executive Officer may authorize the President, any Vice President or other officer of agent of the Corporation to sign, execute and acknowledge such documents or instruments in his or her place and stead.
+The Chief Executive Officer shall have the authority, subject to such rules as may be prescribed by the Board of Directors, to appoint such agents and employees of the Corporation as the Chief Executive Officer and such other duties as may be prescribed by the Board of Directors, to apoint such agents and employees of the Corporation as the

 SECTION 4.7.
 President.
 Subject to the authority, duties, responsibilities and requirements as may be prescribed by the Board of Directors to the Chairman of the Board, if appointed as a principal officer of the Corporation pursuant to Section 4.1, the President shall have all authority and perform all duties incident to the office of president or as may be prescribed from time to time by the Board of Directors.
-In the absence of the Chief Executive Officer or in the event of his or her death, inability or refusal to act, the President shall perform the duties of the Chief Executive Officer, and when so acting shall have all the powers and duties of the Chief Executive Officer.
-In addition, the President shall be responsible for the administration and management of the areas of the business and affairs of the Corporation assigned to him or her from to time by the Board of Directors, the Executive Chairman or the Chief Executive Officer.
+In the absence of the Chief Executive Officer or in the event of his or her death, inability or refusal to act, the President shall perform the duties of the Chief Executive Officer.
+In addition, the President shall be responsible for the administration and management of the areas of the business and affairs of the Corporation assigned to him or her from to time by the Board of Directors, the Executive Chief Executive Officer.